 Try fishing with magnets with your children today!
 Then, for more outdoor learning activities, hop over to look at these outdoor activities for kids.

-You may also enjoy rock balancing gravity-defying stone stacking STEAM and this human sundial science experiment.
+You may also enjoy rock balancing and this human sundial science experiment.

-If You Liked Magnetic Fishing for Kids, You may also like:
+If You Like Magnetic Fishing for Kids, you may also Enjoy These Science Activities for Kids:

 - Shadow Art Outdoor Science for Kids